jk0l3ti/cache-sse/README.md

 # cache-sse
-simple golang server with SSE
+A simple golang API server with SSE which reads 'name' key from the key value store.
+Sends any change to the 'name' to the client.

+added key value store support for
+- redis
+- dicedb